 Helpful Tips for the Walk to King Island

-On the Willy Weather site, you can check out high and low tide times for Wellington Point on the Willy Weather site.
-Also as mentioned earlier, don’t leave your stay on King Island for too long to allow plenty of time to get back before the tide gets too high.
-You will see lots of other families who will begin to move back as the tide comes in, if you are anxious then just leave as others are leaving.
+On the Willy Weather site, you can check out high and low tide times for Wellington Point.
+Also, as mentioned earlier, don’t leave your stay on King Island too long to allow plenty of time to get back before the tide gets too high.
+You will see lots of other families who will begin to move back as the tide comes in and if you are anxious, then leave as others are leaving.

 Other things to do while you are there

 Whilst there are a couple of good cafes at the point and nearby, packing a picnic is always a winner.
 The huge park in the centre of the point makes for the perfect place to laze around under the huge, shady fig trees.
-Take along some buttered bread and sauce and order some chips for a quick chip sandwich with the kids – although watch out for those ibises aka bin chickens!
+Take some buttered bread and sauce and order some chips for a quick chip sandwich with the kids – although watch out for those ibises aka bin chickens!

 Make sure you pack your swimmers too!
-The small beach that runs alongside the playground is a great spot for the whole family to cool down in the warmer months.
+The small protected beach that runs alongside the playground is a great spot for the whole family to cool down in the warmer months.
 The water is calm and shallow enough for the first few metres for small children to enjoy some safe water play.